MinaProtocol/mina/frontend/website/docs/getting-started.md

 The newest binary releases can be found below.
 Instructions are provided for macOS and Linux below:

+!!! note
+    This is a large download, around 1GB, so the install might take some time.

 ### macOS

-- Run `brew install codaprotocol/coda/coda` -- NOTE: This is a large file (~1 GB), so this step might take some time
+- Run `brew install codaprotocol/coda/coda`
 - `coda -help` to see if it works
 - Set up port forwarding ([see here](/docs/troubleshooting/#port-forwarding))

 ### Ubuntu 18.04 / Debian 9

-- Add the Coda Debian repo and install -- NOTE: This is a large file (~1 GB), so this step might take some time
+- Add the Coda Debian repo and install

 ```
 sudo echo "deb [trusted=yes] http://packages.o1test.net unstable main" > /etc/apt/sources.list.d/coda.list